OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/simulation.en.md

 ## Simulation outside the train path

-Everything mentionned so far was designed to simulate signals between a train the end of its movement authority, as all others signals have no influence over the behavior of trains (they cannot be seen, or are disregarded by drivers).
+Everything mentioned so far was designed to simulate signals between a train the end of its movement authority, as all others signals have no influence over the behavior of trains (they cannot be seen, or are disregarded by drivers).